Myotonic Dystrophy

 Diagnostic Criteria

-Diagnosis of Myotonic Dystrophy is based on the presence of characteristic clinical features such as myotonia, distal muscle weakness, early-onset cataracts, and cardiac conduction abnormalities, supported by family history.
-Confirmation requires genetic testing demonstrating expanded CTG repeats in the DMPK gene for type 1 or CCTG repeats in the CNBP gene for type 2.
-Electromyography may reveal myotonic discharges, and muscle biopsy can show fiber atrophy and ring fibers.
-Diagnosis integrates clinical, electrophysiological, and molecular findings.
+Diagnosis of myotonic dystrophy is established by identifying characteristic clinical features such as myotonia, distal muscle weakness, and multisystem involvement including cataracts and cardiac conduction abnormalities.
+Electromyography (EMG) shows myotonic discharges which are pathognomonic.
+Definitive diagnosis requires genetic testing demonstrating expanded CTG repeats in the DMPK gene for type 1 or CCTG repeats in the CNBP gene for type 2.
+Family history and clinical examination support the diagnosis but genetic confirmation is essential for definitive diagnosis and counseling.
+Additional tests such as ECG and ophthalmologic evaluation help assess systemic involvement.

 Pathophysiology